filswan/swan-client/filswan_client/README.md

 ```shell
 python3 swan_cli.py gocar --input-dir [input_files_dir] --out-dir [car_files_output_dir]
 ```
+Credits should be given to filedrive-team.
+More information can be found in https://github.com/GuohaoMa/go-graphsplit.

 ### Step 2: Upload Car files to webserver or ipfs server